~recipe updated, first published way back in 2006~

 2 tablespoons wheat bran

-Add ingredients to bread machine.
-Bake on 'white bread' setting with 'light' crust.
+BREAD MACHINE Bake on the "white bread" setting with a "light" crust.
 Remove from bread machine and brush top with butter.
 Let cool.
-Because of beets, store in refrigerator.
+Because of the beets, store in refrigerator.

 10/20 update: My Dad told me today that when he was a child, he and my grandmother took the train from Iowa to Chicago for the 1933 Chicago World's Fair.
 That seven-year old boy was mightily impressed by the Wonder Bakery producing small perfect loaves of bread!
 Methinks his daughter forgives him for bringing home Wonder Bread!